expo/expo/docs/pages/versions/v37.0.0/sdk/facebook-ads.md

 In your project's [app.json](../../workflow/configuration/), add your [Facebook App ID and Facebook Display Name](https://developers.facebook.com/docs/facebook-login/ios) under the `facebookAppId` and `facebookDisplayName` keys.

+- In the Expo Client, all of your Facebook API calls will be made with Expo's Facebook App ID.
+This means you will not see any related ad info in your Facebook developer page while running your project in the Expo Client.
+- To use your app's own Facebook App ID (and thus see any related ad info in your Facebook developer page), you'll need to [build a standalone app](../../distribution/building-standalone-apps/).

 ### Development vs Production

 When using Facebook Ads in development, you'll need to register your device to be able to show ads.
 You can add the following at the top of your file to register your device: